yoctoproject/poky/documentation/ref-manual/variables.rst

       See the :term:`MACHINE` variable for additional
       information.

+   :term:`INITRAMFS_MULTICONFIG`
+      Defines the multiconfig to create a multiconfig dependency to be used by the :ref:`kernel <ref-classes-kernel>` class.

+      This allows the kernel to bundle an :term:`INITRAMFS_IMAGE` coming from a separate multiconfig, this is meant to be used in addition to :term:`INITRAMFS_DEPLOY_DIR_IMAGE`.

+      For more information on how to bundle an initramfs image from a separate multiconfig see the ":ref:`dev-manual/common-tasks:Bundling an Initramfs Image From a Separate Multiconfig`" section in the Yocto Project Development Tasks Manual.

    :term:`INITRAMFS_NAME`
       The base name of the initial RAM filesystem image.
 This variable is